• Skip to main content

 Mix together and form a well in the centre.

-Dip your spoon in your milk.
-If it seems to have separated or have 'bits' in it, it's ready!
-Pour your milk into your bowl with the flour.
+Dip your spoon into your milk.
+If it seems to have separated or has 'bits' in it, it's ready!
+Pour your milk into your bowl with the flour mixture.

 Mix until you have a very wet, gloopy dough.